Communicate

 What You Need to Know About Supply Chain Disclosure

-This resource by The European Business Review is a research-based set of principles for effective supply chain transparency.
-It examines multinational companies, their supply chain disclosure decisions, and the underlying principles of their disclosure strategies.
+This resource by The European Business Review provides a set of principles for making effective supply chain disclosures.
+It is based on research examining multinational companies, their supply chain disclosure decisions, and the underlying principles of their disclosure strategies.

 A Climate Disclosure Framework for Small and Medium-Sized Enterprises cover